think-mm/enblog/input/posts/2008/11-03-richard-dawkins-not-fundamentalist.md

 ---
-Title: Is Dawkins a Fundamentalist?
+Title: Is Richard Dawkins a Fundamentalist?
 Tags:
   - richard dawkins
   - philosophy